drewshlee/baltimore_voter_turnout/README.md

 Unlike the primary elections, however, the date of the general election is set by federal law which means that postponing it would not only be a tremendous political ordeal, but would also potentially result in social upheaval.
 However threatening this pandemic, we cannot let it interrupt out democratic process and disenfranchise voters.
 While it is still unclear how the United States will find itself in just a matter of months, we must start preparing now for what is sure to be an unprecedented and logistically challenging general election.

+Older adults and those with underlying conditions are at higher risk for severe illness as a result of COVID-19 [(#)](https://www.cdc.gov/coronavirus/2019-ncov/need-extra-precautions/people-at-higher-risk.html).
+This is particularly concerning when considering overall voter turnout because older Americans are historically much more likely to vote.
+In 2016, citizens 65 years and older voted at higher rates (70.9%) than 45-64 year olds (66.6%), 30-44 year olds (48.7%), and 18-29 year olds (46.1%) [(#)](https://www.census.gov/newsroom/blogs/random-samplings/2017/05/voting_in_america.html).

-In 2016, only 60% of eligible voters participated in the US presidential election [(2)](http://www.electproject.org/2016g).
-While total voter turnout for Maryland in the 2016 general election was 72%, voter turnout in Baltimore City was only slightly better than the national average at 62% [(3)](https://elections.maryland.gov/elections/2016/turnout/general/Official%20by%20Party%20and%20County.pdf).
+In 2016, only 60% of eligible voters participated in the US presidential election [(#)](http://www.electproject.org/2016g).
+While total voter turnout for Maryland in the 2016 general election was 72%, voter turnout in Baltimore City was only slightly better than the national average at 62% [(#)](https://elections.maryland.gov/elections/2016/turnout/general/Official%20by%20Party%20and%20County.pdf).

 In Maryland, citizens who are registered to vote can vote for the general election in one of three ways:
 * Early Voting, in-person between October 22nd and 29th between 8am-8pm.